the body sage

 How is dry needling different from traditional acupuncture?

 Acupuncture currently has more definite research than dry needling.
-Dry needling is used by therapists to reach point locations and has recommended dosages for relieving pain.
+Dry needling is used by therapists to reach trigger points.
 Acupuncture is a Chinese medical method used to help treat health conditions.
 The procedures are very similar, the best option for you can be decided depending on what your symptoms are.

 DEEP TISSUE MASSAGE FAQs